Thursday, August 22, 2019

 A burly red Kau appeared in Hyren’s field of view, helping the Quiggle clear away pieces of brick.
 “Are they—“ he began to say.
 The two stopped cold, their eyes growing wide as they stared down at their unusual discovery.

 Hyren seized that opportunity.
 Ignoring his wounds and his aching head, he burst out of the remaining rubble.
-His two “rescuers” stumbled back with shouts of surprise.
+The two other Neopets stumbled back with shouts of surprise.
 And then Hyren ran.
 His scientifically-enhanced stamina would carry him through the burst of adrenaline until he could find a more opportune time to be out of commission.

 “It’s one of Sloth’s troops!
 Get him!” the Kau said.
-Out of the corners of his vision, Hyren saw other Neopets begin to converge on him.
-Some of them had weapons, some of them had shovels and other tools they were wielding as weapons, and none of them looked happy to see him.
+Out of the corners of his vision, Hyren saw other Neopets converging on him.
+Some of them had weapons, and none of them looked happy to see him.

-The commander was proud, but he also wasn’t stupid, and he knew when he was outmatched.
+Hyren knew when he was outmatched.
 Dodging the swing of an Aisha’s scimitar, he used the momentum to vault himself onto a Skeith’s broad back and spring from there onto a low veranda.
-The footing was poor, and his tough bare feet scraped away stucco as he pulled himself onto a balcony.
+His tough bare feet scraped away stucco as he pulled himself onto a balcony.

 “Blasted city,” he muttered, swinging his leg over the ledge and dropping onto the terrace.
-The wall wasn’t much farther away now.
+The wall loomed nearby.

-Neither was a trio of Eyries carrying spears.
-Letting out cries that pierced through the air, they swooped down on him.
-Hyren lifted a large urn by the doorway beside him and used it as a shield to deflect the foremost Eyrie’s attack and push her off course.
+So did a trio of Eyries carrying spears.
+Letting out piercing cries, they swooped down on him.
+Hyren lifted a large urn beside him and used it as a shield to deflect the foremost Eyrie’s attack and push her off course.
 She screeched in annoyance as she tumbled through the air.
 Her two wingpets arched around for another pass.

 The Eyries shrieked again as they closed in.
 Hyren reached for the sword that usually sat at his back—and felt nothing.
 It must have been left behind in the debris of the building.
 He groaned, but he couldn’t go back for it now.
 Instead he pulled his blaster from its holster – at least that was still there – and checked the power levels.
 It still worked.